thiblahute/meson-website/Reference-manual.md

 A build target is either an executable, shared or static library.

-- <tt>extract_objects</tt> returns an opaque object representing the generated object files of arguments, usually used to take single object files and linking them to unit tests or compiling some source files with custom flags
+- `extract_objects` returns an opaque object representing the generated object files of arguments, usually used to take single object files and linking them to unit tests or compiling some source files with custom flags

 - `extract_all_objects` is same as above but returns all object files generated by this target